tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

 These two are the reason the Music CD List exists basically.
 I could have waited and studied the "Pythonic" and everything written on it for months before diving into this.
-That said, I wouldn't have a half-baked Music CD List if I didn't (hey, wait a second).
+That said, I wouldn't have a half-baked Music CD List if I did that (hey, wait a second).
 Although that's more due to not having a great idea to start with more than striving for the Pythonic.